Yes, I do love the NYT Spelling Bee, and yes, that’s why I’ve been noticing these words.

 The only choice was to sell on Amazon directly.
 We couldn’t wait for the development resources, so we built our own specialized Amazon product feeds by hand and we placed every order by hand.
 Within a few months, it was clear that this was a successful channel.
 We got the development resources.
 We started automating all processes.

 Sidenote: when I say “we”, I mean my team.
-By 2015 I had a team of three strong marketers.
 The Amazon project succeeded due to the hard work of a lot of people, but mostly Jason Kienbaum.

 Unfortunately, it wasn’t all sunshine and rainbows.